anubhavg-icpl/EndpointSecurityDemo/DOCS/Setup Guide.md

 Before beginning the setup process, ensure you have the following:

 - macOS Catalina 10.15 or later
-- Xcode 16 or later (tested with Version 16.2)
+- Xcode 12 or later
 - An Apple Developer account with the ability to request special entitlements
 - Administrative access to your macOS system